Curry Sweet Potato + Red Lentil Soup

 - Cook soup in a large Dutch oven or pot – you’ll want to use at least a 5-quart pot.

 - Once soup is done simmering, you can either eat it as is or puree it using an immersion blender.
 The soup on the left has just finished simmering, and can be eaten as is if you like.
-At this point the soup is a mustard color, but once pureed the soup will take on an amber glow.
+At this point the soup is a mustard color, but once pureed the soup will take on an amber glow (shown on the right).

 - If you prefer your soup in the middle of pureed and chunky, you can always roughly puree the soup, which is what I usually do.
 I love finding a few chunks of goodness here and there!

 - Serve with a spoonful of ultra-creamy coconut cream and freshly chopped cilantro over top.
 And for those who like a little heat, add a sprinkle of red pepper flakes and/or jalapeno slices to get your fix.